zachnudels/salience_model/README.md

 Since we installed git in conda, we can use it to pull (download) the code repository (repo) to your machine.
 Note however, that within conda, you are still working within your normal file directory.
 Everything you do within the Anaconda prompt will happen on your machine.
 The only difference is that when you run code, your machine will run it with the dependencies specified by Anaconda.
 So don’t get confused with environments and directories, they are separate.

 Change to a directory on your machine in which you want the model repo to be stored in and then pull the repo

-Change directory to the root of this repo

 ```jsx
 cd <your_desired_directory_path>